-In the Baldrige Scoring System, your process achievement level is assessed.
-This achievement level is based on four factors that can be evaluated for each of an organisation's key processes: Approach, Deployment, Learning, and Integration.
-For further description, see the Scoring System on page 52.
+In the Baldrige scoring system, your process achievement level is assessed.
+This achievement level is based on four factors that can be evaluated for each of an organisation's key processes: approach, deployment, learning, and integration.
+For further description, see the scoring system on pages 48-49.